 Endoscopy is a surgical technique that involves the use of an endoscope, a special viewing instrument that allows a surgeon to see images of the body’s internal structures through very small incisions.
 An endoscope consists of two basic parts: A tubular probe fitted with a tiny camera and bright light, which is inserted through a small incision; and a viewing screen, which magnifies the transmitted images of the body’s internal structures.

 It’s important to understand that the endoscope functions as a viewing device only.
-To perform the surgery, a separate surgical instrument, such as a scalpel, scissors, or forceps, must be inserted through a different point of entry and manipulated within the tissue.
+To perform the surgery, a separate surgical instrument is inserted through a different point of entry and manipulated within the tissue.
 However, the incisions used are much smaller than with traditional brow lift surgery, and cause less disturbance to the surrounding tissue.

-Endoscopic brow lift patients may experience some numbness, incision discomfort and mild swelling.
-Incision site pain is usually minimal, but can be controlled with medication, if necessary.
-Endoscopic forehead lift patients usually experience less of the itching sensation felt by patients who have had the classic forehead lift.
+Endoscopic brow lift patients may experience some numbness, incision discomfort and mild swelling for several weeks.
+Pain is usually minimal, but can be controlled with medication, if necessary.
 The stitches or staples used to close the incisions are usually removed within a week and the temporary fixation screws within two weeks.

 Most of Dr. Hess’s Fairfax brow lift patients feel ready to go out in public about 1 to 2 weeks after surgery.
 If you normally have short hair, you may consider growing it out to better hide your incisions as they heal.

 How long do endoscopic brow lift results last?